cloudinary-training/podcasts/BLOG.md

 </div>
 ```

 The Cloudinary Video Player code can be accessed using [NPM](npmjs.org), and incorporated into JavaScript Frameworks.
-For the podcast web page, we're using jQuery and and fetching all external libraries via CDN.
+For the podcast web page, we're using jQuery and fetching all external libraries via CDN.

 ```html
 <script